mnaberez/py65/docs/index.rst

 .. topic:: Overview

-  Py65 is a simulation of the original NMOS 6502 microprocessor from MOS Technology, written in Python.
+  Simulate 6502-based microcomputer systems in Python.

 Using the Monitor
 =================